 Gormley Gallery Announces Fall Exhibits

-Gormley Gallery at Notre Dame of Maryland University is announcing its fall 2012 schedule of art exhibits.
+Gormley Gallery at Notre Dame of Maryland University is announcing two new exhibits by local artists for fall 2011.

-All events are open to the public.
 Admission to Gormley Gallery is free.
 Regular gallery hours are 8:30 a.m. to 5:30 p.m., Monday through Friday (call 410.435.0100 for weekend hours).
-The gallery is located in Fourier Hall at Notre Dame of Maryland University, 4701 North Charles Street in Baltimore.
+The gallery is located in Fourier Hall at College of Notre Dame, 4701 North Charles Street in Baltimore.

-Notre Dame of Maryland University, founded as a Catholic liberal arts college in 1895 by the School Sisters of Notre Dame, educates nearly 3,000 women and men enrolled in degree and certificate programs at its main campus in north Baltimore and at satellite centers in Maryland.
-The University encompasses a distinguished Women’s College, the first Catholic institution of its kind in America; a College of Adult Undergraduate Studies; a College of Graduate Studies, and an English language Institute, and includes Schools of Arts and Sciences, Education, Nursing and Pharmacy.
+College of Notre Dame of Maryland, a Catholic liberal arts college founded in 1895 by the School Sisters of Notre Dame, engages students as confident, capable learners and leaders, thriving in the vibrant, personal community of its distinguished Women’s College, College of Adult Undergraduate Studies and College of Graduate Studies.
 Rich in tradition, Notre Dame provides students with opportunities in research, study abroad and service to the global community.
+Notre Dame’s graduates change lives—in their careers, communities and families.
+On September 9, 2011, the College becomes Notre Dame of Maryland University.
 Visit www.ndm.edu.